 Overview of Kenosha

-Located in a town on the shore of Lake Michigan, Kenosha apartments for rent make a great home for those seeking to take advantage of the laid-back conditions in this bustling port city.
+Located in a town on the shore of Lake Michigan, Kenosha is a great home for those seeking to take advantage of the laid-back conditions in this bustling port city.
 There are many historic districts and vibrant neighborhoods here, which come together to make Kenosha one of the most desirable cities in southeastern Wisconsin.
-The city has a decidedly college town vibe, which the 99,000 residents believe makes their home a great place to live.
+The decidedly college town vibe of Kenosha WI has drawn over 100K people to the city.

 Living in Kenosha

-Kenosha apartments for rent are desirable housing options for both families looking for a tranquil environment and professionals who seek easy access to large cities like Milwaukee and Chicago while living outside of the metropolitan area.
+Kenosha Wisconsin is ideal for both families looking for a tranquil environment and professionals who seek easy access to large cities like Milwaukee and Chicago.
 Kenosha's name means "place of the pike" in a Native American language, and after its inception, the city became one of the most important shipping hubs on Lake Michigan.
 Since Kenosha was incorporated in 1850, it has experienced a steady growth and identity as an important regional business hub.
 Along with these opportunities come numerous choices for entertainment and leisure.
 Top area attractions you can visit while living in apartments in Kenosha include the Civil War Museum, Dinosaur Discovery Museum and Washington Park Velodrome.